16 Awesome Employee Perks Your Team Will Love

-Massachusetts-based EMC provides financial incentives for health conscious choices like getting a flu shot or joining a gym.
+Massachusetts-based EMC provides financial incentives for health-conscious choices like getting a flu shot or joining a gym.

 Others, like personal genomics company 23andMe, go a step further, providing onsite gym and workout space, and encouraging their employees to engage in physical activity throughout the day.
 In addition to offering daily onsite fitness sessions that include yoga, Pilates, and strength training, the company also makes treadmill desks available for their employees.

-If you don’t have the space or money to invest in an onsite gym, there are a number of creative ways to introduce physical activity into the workplace.
+If you don’t have space or money to invest in an onsite gym, there are a number of creative ways to introduce physical activity into the workplace.

-Bringing in a trainer or yoga instructor once or twice a week for group fitness classes at a nearby park can provide a much needed boost.
+Bringing in a trainer or yoga instructor once or twice a week for group fitness classes at a nearby park can provide a much-needed boost.
 Even something as simple as encouraging daily stretching or walking meetings can have a tremendous impact.

 But make sure that physical activities are never mandatory.
-Employees need to feel that they are free to choose their level of engagement in these programs, not matter how good it is for them.
+Employees need to feel that they are free to choose their level of engagement in these programs, no matter how good it is for them.
 Mandatory health programs can make employees feel that they are being dictated to, and will diminish morale.

 Integrating daily or weekly voluntary exercise activities during work hours signals to employees that their employers care about their health and wellbeing, and this strategy will actually pay dividends in the long run by shaving healthcare costs and keeping employees healthy and productive.Employee Perk Idea: Onsite Gym/Exercise Activities (sitting at a desk all day can be lethal) Click To Tweet